 Section Policy/Objective Potential Likely Significant Impact Mitigation 2.2.5 Development Strategy Policy and Objectives Policy DS1 - Development Strategy It is the overarching policy of Galway County Council to support and facilitate the sustainable development of the plan area in line with the preferred development strategy option, Option 2 - Consolidation of Existing Development with Sequential Development around Consolidated Areas with a Refined Plan Boundary which allows Ballinasloe to develop in a manner, that maintains and enhances the quality of life of local communities, promotes opportunities for economic development, social integration and sustainable transport options, protects the cultural, built and natural heritage and environment and complies with relevant statutory requirements.
-Such development could have alone or in-combination effects on the water quality of the River Suck and River Shannon downstream.
-The inclusion of Objective DS 3 Natura 2000 Network and Habitats Directive is acknowledged: Assessment Protect European sites that form part of the Natura 2000 Network (including Special Protection Areas and Special Areas of Conservation) in accordance with the requirements in the EU Habitats Directive (92/43/EEC), EU Birds Directive (2009/147/EC), the Environmental Liability Directive, the Planning and Development (Amendment) Act 2010, the European Communities (Birds and Natural Habitats) Regulations 2011 (SI No. 477 of 2011) (and any subsequent amendments or updated legislation) and having due regard to the guidance in the Appropriate Assessment Guidelines 2010 (and any subsequent or updated guidance).
+This is a general overarching policy which mentions the enhancement of local communities, economic development, transport development, connectivity etc. It is not possible to scientifically assess this Policy in terms of its overarching context and the Conservation Objectives of the four European sites that may be affected by the Policy and all within the confines of a Local Area Plan.
+Habitats such as Alluvial forests, and Limestone pavement are susceptible to habitat loss and/or fragmentation.
+The primary vector in terms of impacts on aquatic habitats and species is water.
+Surface water pollution has the capacity to reduce water quality in the River Suck and River Shannon downstream.
+Otters require an adequate food supply which may be affected by water pollution.
+Pollutants such as hydrocarbons have the potential to affect SPA bird species, either directly through contact or ingestion, or indirectly by negatively impacting either aquatic or shoreline vegetation or fish populations.
+SPA species that could potentially be impacted by the The inclusion of Objective DS 3 Natura 2000 Network and Habitats Directive is acknowledged: Assessment Protect European sites that form part of the Natura 2000 Network (including Special Protection Areas and Special Areas of Conservation) in accordance with the requirements in the EU Habitats Directive (92/43/EEC), EU Birds Directive (2009/147/EC), the Environmental Liability Directive, the Planning and Development (Amendment) Act 2010, the European Communities (Birds and Natural Habitats) Regulations 2011 (SI No. 477 of 2011) (and any subsequent amendments or updated legislation) and having due regard to the guidance in the Appropriate Assessment Guidelines 2010 (and any subsequent or updated guidance).
 A plan or project (e.g. proposed development) within the Plan area will only be authorised after the competent authority (Galway County Council) has ascertained, based on scientific evidence, screening for appropriate assessment, and a Habitats Directive Assessment where necessary, that: 1.
 The plan or project will not give rise to significant adverse direct, indirect or secondary effects on the integrity of any European site (either individually or in combination with other plans or projects); or 2.
 The plan or project will have significant adverse effects on the integrity of any European Site (that does not host a priority natural habitat type and/or a priority species) but there are no alternative solutions and the plan or project must nevertheless be carried out for imperative reasons of overriding public interest, including those of a social or economic nature.
 In this case, it will be a requirement to follow procedures set out in legislation and agree and undertake all compensatory measures necessary to ensure the protection of the overall coherence of Natura 2000; or 3.
 The plan or project will have significant adverse effects on the integrity of any European Site